Avan Pithana?: Plot

-Nallaiah, a wealthy industrialist, disowns his son after learning of the latter's desire to marry an impoverished woman.
+Nallaiah, a wealthy industrialist, discovers his son intends to marry an impoverished woman, causing Nallaiah to disown him.
 The son and wife die separately, leaving their son Kumar destitute.
 A couple running a tea shop adopt Kumar and raise him as their own.
-One day, a young woman named Gomathi runs into the shop after being chased by a man.
-Kumar gives her shelter, and some time later, takes her to Nallaiah to be his nurse.
-Kumar is not aware that he is Nallaiah's grandson.
+One day, Kumar offers the shop as shelter to a young woman named Gomathi.
+He later gets her a job as Nallaiah's nurse, unaware of his own relation.
 Nallaiah is ill and shows regret over his decision to disown his son.
-Gomathi wins Nallaiah's trust and is given the keys to his safe.
-When Nallaiah dies, this leads to a war for the property he has left behind.
-A group of miscreants forge Nallaiah's will by adding their own names to it.
-However, Kumar arrives and wins his claim to the inheritance after proving that he is Nallaiah's grandson.
+Nallaiah gives Gomathi access to his safe as a sign of trust.
+When Nallaiah dies, this leads to a war over his property.
+Two miscreants forge Nallaiah's will to give themselves inheritance, but Kumar is able to prove that he is Nallaiah's grandson and receives the inheritance.